cultureandempire/cultureandempire.github.io/README.md

 Patent law has high costs to society.
 What is the cost of 20 years' slowdown of research into solar energy?
 What is the cost to the market of extracting $430 million in private taxes in an area -- communications -- that is utterly essential to the progress, if not the very survival, of our species?
 More than that, it is a corrupt form of property that encourages a psychopathic "might makes right" view of the market where private profit is always good, no matter the cost to wider society.
 It drives wealth from the many to the few, and creates concentrations of power that corrupt.

+Michele Boldrin and David K. Levine, in ["Against Intellectual Monopoly"](http://levine.sscnet.ucla.edu/general/intellectual/against.htm), write acidly:

+> A realistic view of intellectual monopoly is that it is a disease rather than a cure.
+It arises not from a principled effort to increase innovation, but from an evil combination of medieval institutions -- guilds, royal licenses, trade restrictions -- and the rent-seeking behavior of would be monopolists seeking to fatten their purse at the expense of public prosperity.

+> This cancer is attacking the most vital centers of our economy: metastasis is near and so it is time to face the intellectual monopoly threat squarely, and to take action.

 CSIRO's patents (Thank you, US Patent and Trademark Office!) turned it from a place to stick semi-retired academics into a gangster outfit.
 Its "success" will modify Australian policy in favor of stronger patent laws and more investment in banditry.
 The decent, productive sectors of Australian society will have to fly economy class, lose political support, and find themselves taxed by the gangsters.

 More than that, the attorneys who made this happen will get jobs in the Australian patent office.
 They will be the ones defining state patent policy.
 They will lobby for expanded scope of patents, enforcement of patents on trading partners in Asia, unification of the US and Australian patent systems, and so on.
 When they have completed a few years in that role, they will find themselves hired as top patent advisors by large firms.
 This is how the patent establishment has grown and survived over the last century: by pouring money into policy and then reaping a hundred times back from the market.
 This "revolving door" is a core mechanism of the patent industry.